 With nearly 100 deaths a day stemming from opioid use, drug overdoses are the leading cause of death of Americans – beating car crashes, gun accidents, and HIV infection.

-According to STAT, opioids could kill nearly half a million Americans over the next decade, and if that prediction proves accurate, the death toll over the next decade could top 650,000.
+According to some statistics, opioids could kill nearly half a million Americans over the next decade.
 It’s no secret: our country is facing the deadliest drug crisis in its history.

-This crisis doesn’t just affect those who struggle with addiction, but also their families, loved ones, friends, and communities.
-Aside from causing death and brain and body damage, this epidemic is causing an overflow in our hospitals, jails, and streets.
-It has torn apart families, threatened regions’ economic development, and brought unexpected burdens across our country.
+This crisis doesn’t just affect those who struggle with addiction, but also their families, loved ones, friends and communities.
+Aside from causing brain and body damage, this epidemic is causing an overflow in our hospitals, jails and streets.
+It has torn apart families, threatened economic development and brought unexpected burdens across our country.

 September is National Recovery Month – a time to celebrate people who have overcome addiction and encourage those who need support that they can succeed and they are not alone in the fight.
 There is no better time for us to sew a message of hope and recovery.

 The opioid crisis affects us all, but with appropriate action, we can curb the rising tide of drug abuse and direct those who are struggling towards the path of recovery.